kennyshittu/Rave/README.md

 ## Installation

 Rave can be added to you project manually by adding the raveModule folder to you project root directory.
-We hope to push rave to Mave repo and Jcenter soon.
+We hope to make rave available on Maven repo and Jcenter soon.

 ## How to use

-You call Rave within your activity as shown below.
+You can call Rave within your activity as shown below.
 ```
 public class MainActivity extends AppCompatActivity {